stkdiretto/bus-router/README.md

 This is to cut down on the number of Google Maps API requests and because I didn't implement a database here...

+### Routing profiles

+The public router at project-osrm.org works quite well with buses that use the regular car lanes.
+And not quite so well when vehicles use their own lanes, e.g., bus lanes, bus terminals or tram tracks.